Jock Palfreeman: Bulgarian Prisoners Association

 As chairman of the Bulgarian Prisoners Association, Palfreeman has offered legal advice to fellow inmates.
 As a result, his privileges were revoked, leading him to begin a hunger strike on 13 January 2013.
 On 17 October 2013, Palfreeman said that he and 10 other foreign prisoners were subjected to a beating by a prison guard, which he believes was because the guard deliberately did not acknowledge his presence during roll call.
 Shortly after, the same guard allegedly beat him again, which Palfreeman has apparently reported to a lawyer, the Bulgarian Helsinki Committee and the Australian consulate.
 As of 23 December 2013 there have been no results reported on the findings of any investigation into the incidents.
+He stated that during his time in prison, many Bulgarian anarchist groups such as the Anarchist Federation of Bulgaria (FAB), were refusing to help the prisoners and hide themselves behind theoretical positionings calling for an abolition of prison without ever taking action against them.
+He also criticized the proximity of some elements of anarchist circles in Bulgaria with fascists.

-In November 2015, because of his work in upholding the legal rights of Bulgarian prisoners, Australian Caroline Staples selected Jock Palfreeman as a nominee for the "Person of the Year" award in Bulgaria, which was approved by the Bulgarian Helsinki Committee.
+In November 2015, because of his work in upholding the legal rights of Bulgarian prisoners, Jock Palfreeman as a nominee for the "Person of the Year" award in Bulgaria, which was approved by the Bulgarian Helsinki Committee.
 This caused a storm of controversy in Bulgarian society, leading to protests of relatives, friends and other Bulgarians.
-The BHK eventually decided to withdraw Palfreeman's nomination.
+The BHK eventually decided to change Palfreeman's nomination to that of his organisation.
 The renewed attention paid to the case in Bulgaria resulted in the production of a documentary, which featured an extensive interview with Palfreeman, during which he talked about his pursuits in prison, his place within Bulgarian society and recalled the events of late December 2007.
 He criticized a number of aspects of his trial and also claimed that he never wanted Andrei Monov to die.